Chapter 35 : Taken

 “Hey, you!”
 She scolded, laughing along with him.

 She shook her head forcefully from side to side and the water from her hair splashed him squarely in the face, making him recoil.

 She darted off towards the barrier of trees that lay upon the brow of the hill just up ahead and Godric gave chase, laughing heartily as he did so.
 She had to hand it to him - he was certainly good at distracting her from her worries.

-By the time they were amongst the tallest of the fur trees the rain had completely stopped and all they could hear was occasional birdsong and the drip, drip from the water still held by the trees.
-The dim sunlight managed to piece through and dapple the forest floor with a soft green glow.
+By the time they were amongst the tallest of the fir trees the rain had completely stopped and all they could hear was occasional birdsong and the drip, drip from the water still held by the trees.
+The dim sunlight managed to pierce through and dapple the forest floor with a soft green glow.